mberaz/CsQueryString/README.md

-this is a simple to handle query strings in c#

-(if you need to to this in JS, check out the cs version at https://github.com/mberaz/JsQueryString)
+this is a simple to handle query strings in c# you can get this as a nuget: https://www.nuget.org/packages/CsQueryString (if you need to to this in JS, check out the cs version at https://github.com/mberaz/JsQueryString)

 to start add the following using to start of the file: